 Use the Cording Foot to easily apply thin cords to add textured to wearable art fashions or home decorating projects.
-The foot holds the cords in place so that it is effortless to stitch them into place.
+The foot holds the cords in position, so that it is effortless to stitch them into place.
 There are several decorative cords available, each creating a different effect.
 Experiment with various cords and stitches!

-Stitch: Stitch Width: Stitch Length: Presser Foot:

-Multi-Zigzag 3 3 Cording Foot\
+Stitch: Stitch Width: Stitch Length: Presser Foot: Needle Position: Multi-Zigzag 3 3 Cording Foot Center

-Three strands of thin cording Home Décor fabric
+Materials: Three strands of thin cording Home Décor fabric